By Eric Lim

 Lastly, I was privileged to be invited indoors to tour the home of the Thai soap carver.
 Pride of place on the wall went to a photo of his father in naval ceremonial uniform.

 The other item I noticed was a framed enlargement of a newspaper interview with Ruen Nirand.

 Next to the photo was this stunningly beautiful poster by the Tourism Authority of Thailand (TAT).
 In 2011, TAT commissioned Damrongsak to produce the fruit carvings for a promotion poster.

 This was probably the only time he had to work under pressure.
 The four of them, Damrongsak, his brother, cousin and a student worked for a full day and night to produce these fruit carvings!

 The two ladies in the poster, of course, are real.

 Map to the Thai soap carver

 How to get there

-Take a skytrain to Bang Na station and walk to the junction of Sukhumvit Road and Sanphawut Road where there are "song taeow" or red passenger pickups that go all the way to the Bang Na pier (fare 7 baht).
+Take the Green Line BTS Sky Train to E13 Bang Na Station and walk to the junction of Sukhumvit Road and Sanphawut Road where there are "song taeow" or red passenger pickups that go all the way to the Bang Na Pier (fare 7 baht).
 Or you can take a taxi or motor bike.